gsoft-inc/wl-squide/docs/reference/routing/useRenderedNavigationItems.md

 # useRenderedNavigationItems

-Recursively parse a navigation items structure to transform the items into actual React elements.
+Recursively parse a navigation items structure to transform the items into React Elements.

+> The `useNavigationItems` hook returns the navigation items tree structure as is, meaning you'll still have to recursively parse the structure to transform the items into actual React Elements.
+>
+> As it's a non-trivial process, the shell provides this utility hook to help with that.

 ## Reference